eriixon/leedcode/README.md

 14. Longest Common Prefix
 Write a function to find the longest common prefix string amongst an array of strings.
 If there is no common prefix, return an empty string "".

+20. Valid Parentheses
+Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.